melange-re/melange-re.github.io/docs/build-system.md

 though, as we will see below.

-If everything went well, we should be able to run the resulting JavaScript with Node.
-As we mentioned while going through its features, Dune places all artifacts inside the `_build` folder to not pollute any source folders.
+If everything went well, we should be able to run the resulting JavaScript with Node.js.
+As we mentioned above while going through its features, Dune places all artifacts inside the `_build` folder to not pollute any source folders.
 So we will point Node to the script placed in that folder, to see the expected output: